 6.3 The President shall establish the agenda and timing for Board meetings and the GA, and preside over these meetings.
 The President, subject to Board approval, shall have the power to temporarily fill Board vacancies until the next meeting of the GA, at which a formal election for the vacancy will be conducted.

-6.4 The Board shall have and may exercise all of the powers and authority of the GA, in between meetings of the GA, in the management of the Federation except for the following:
+6.4 The Board shall have and may exercise all of the powers and authority of the GA and the Rule Assembly (RA), in between meetings of the GA and RA, in the management of the Federation except for the following:

 The adoption, amendment or repeal of the Bylaws and Constitution.